syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

 # Add Syncfusion UWP Controls

-The Syncfusion&reg; UWP controls can be added in a Visual Studio projects by using either of the following ways,
+The Syncfusion UWP controls can be added in a Visual Studio projects by using either of the following ways,

 * Through Designer
 * Through Code-Behind